 This is the grammar to use when writing minutes; for example, Nicky Christmas agreed to distribute the minutes as soon as possible.

-I would also recommend using initials rather than full names to save some time, but this is a style choice and may not be suitable for all companies.
+I would also recommend using initials rather than full names to save some time, but this is a style choice and may not suit all companies.

 Do not add unnecessary detail

-If a report or paper has been circulated during the meeting, there is no need to write any of this detail in the minutes.
+If a report or paper has been circulated during the meeting, there is no need to write any detail in the minutes.

 Proofread your work